Get startedSign in

 You'll then want to run the helm command we provide to you, you have the option to inspect the values we've generated first, and also you can add some last mile configuration here.
 This can be things like flipping out the ingress class or cert manager issuer (we use nginx by default and an issuer of letsencrypt-prod).

-Then run the helm command generated, which ought to be something along the lines of:
+Then run the helm commands generated, which ought to be something along the lines of:

-helm upgrade --install --create-namespace -f values.secret.yaml --repo https://pluralsh.github.io/console console console -n plrl-console
+helm upgrade --install --create-namespace -f values.secret.yaml console plrl-console/console -n plrl-console

 We also strongly recommend you find a secure place to store the generated values.secret.yaml file in case you want to manually manage future console updates.
 You can use tooling like git-crypt or kops to secure this in git, or save it in a secret manager.